Links

 You can find more information about their grant-seeking process here.

-The Helsingin Sanomat Foundation is a private, non-profit organization.
+The Helsingin Sanomat Foundation is a private, non-profit organisation.
 Its purpose is to promote and support high-level research and the implementation of freedom of speech.

 Priorities related to media development and journalism: The purpose of the Helsingin Sanomat Foundation is to secure the future of Finnish media and quality journalism as well as to support freedom of speech.